 Frederik Danielsen Drenge

-The photobook ‘Drenge’ (in English Boys) by the young Danish photographer Frederik Danielsen, depict the formative period from boy to man.
+The photobook ‘Drenge’ (Boys) by the young Danish photographer Frederik Danielsen, depict the formative period from boy to man.
 A period where you get the first profound feelings and the first hard blows.

 This universal life phase takes place everywhere, but in ‘Drenge’ it plays out in the Danish southern countryside on the small island Als close to the German border, in the surroundings where Frederik grew up himself.